lajawi/unity-save-system/README.md

         // Your data will be saved in the persistent datapath
         // that Unity provides
-        SaveSystem.Save(PATH, data);
+        // In the case of WebGL builds, data will be stored
+        // in the PlayerPrefs instead, with the PATH as key SaveSystem.Save(PATH, data);

         // Retrieve previously saved data with the same path